doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 FileNotFoundError: [Errno 2] No such file or directory: 'freq_analysis_1.txt'
 ```

-Again, I had to adjust the file paths to the context of the krypton target environment.
+Again, we have to adjust the file paths to the context of the krypton target environment.

 ## Apply The Context You Know To The Responses Again

 So we need to adjust the filepaths again.
-This time, I asked copilot inline in the editor to set the temp directory to find input files.
+Let's ask copilot inline in the editor to set the temp directory to find input files.

 > set to same as script dir by default.

-Now need to replace the script in the target env again.
+Now we need to replace the script in the target env again.

 ```sh